DavidCain/stay-the-course/README.md

 - [ ] Use a CSV (default included, but support user-provided) that maps ticker names to asset classes
 - [ ] Warn when the last known price for a security is too old
+- [ ] Return Result instead of just panicking on error conditions

 ## External resources
 - [Optimal rebalancing][optimal_rebalancing]: The excellent web tool by Albert